Sentara Health: History

 In 1998, Sentara merged with Tidewater Health Care, a Virginia Beach–based healthcare system that operated Virginia Beach General Hospital.
 The organization became known as Sentara Health at that time.
 Also that year, the Sentara Foundation was created as the charitable arm of the organization, providing grants to other local healthcare entities.
 In 2000, Sentara Norfolk General Hospital and other Sentara hospitals became the first in the nation to employ "eICU" services in which doctors remotely monitor patients in the ICU.
 In 2002, the five-story Sentara CarePlex Hospital was completed and replaced the Sentara Hampton General Hospital in Hampton.

 Sentara Norfolk General under construction for expansion in 2016.

 In 2005, Sentara announced a deal to merge with Obici Health System, which operated Louise Obici Memorial Hospital in Suffolk.
 That hospital was renamed "Sentara Obici Hospital."
 The deal was finalized in early 2006.
 That year, the 300,000 square-foot Sentara Heart Hospital was completed in Norfolk.
 In 2011, the Sentara Princess Anne Hospital (a joint venture with competing health system, Bon Secours) was opened in Virginia Beach.
 At that time, the Sentara Bayside Hospital was renamed "Sentara Independence" and became an outpatient campus and nerve center for Sentara IT operations.

 Sentara continued adding hospitals to its network in the intervening years, including Potomac Hospital in Woodbridge (2009), Rockingham Memorial Hospital in Harrisonburg (2010), Martha Jefferson Memorial Hospital in Charlottesville (2011), Halifax Regional Hospital in South Boston (2013), and Sentara Albemarle Medical Center in Elizabeth City, North Carolina (2014).
 In March 2016, David Bernd stepped down as the system's CEO and was replaced by then president and COO, Howard P. Kern.
 Bernd had served as CEO since 1995 and had been at the company since 1972.
 Kern has been with Sentara since 1980.

 In 2016, Sentara announced a $199 million expansion to its Norfolk General Hospital.
 In 2018, it announced a $93.5-million cancer center to be built in Norfolk, scheduled to be completed in 2020.
+In 2019, Sentara acquired Virginia Premier, a health plan founded by the VCU Health System.

 In August 2020, Sentara Health and Greensboro, North Carolina–based Cone Health announced their intent to merge.
 At the conclusion of the due diligence period in June 2021, both health systems announced that they would not move forward with the merger.

+In 2023, Sentara merged Virginia Premier into Optima Health.